bhushan2005/ud-intellij-debugging/README.md

 ## FAQ

-1. What is the use of exceptional breakpoint?
+1. What is the use of method breakpoint?
-- It is used to add a breakpoint at runtime where the exception has occured and helps to see the program state at that instant.
-It encompasses the entire program.
+- It is used to add a breakpoint on the method so that when method is invoked, the program will halt and also halt when the method is about to exit.
+This will display all the values of variables from the method.
-- This is added by going to Run > View Breakpoints.
-Add + Java Exception Breakpoint
+- Another way to add a method breakpoint is from Run > View Breakpoints.
-- Select the exception class.
-For eg: ClassCastException.
+Add Method breakpoint.
+Give fully qualified class name.
+And for method name you can give a method or give a pattern.
+Eg: get*.
-- You can also use the existing 'Any Java Exception' and this will halt the program at runtime whenever any exception occurs.
+This will add a breakpoint for all methods starting with get.. in the class.